-How to get there: Take the Statue Cruises ferry, that departs from Battery Park to explore the Statue of Liberty and Ellis Island, an additional stop.
+How to get there: Take the Statue Cruises ferry, which departs from Battery Park, to explore the Statue of Liberty and Ellis Island, an additional stop.
 First ferry leaves at 9:30 a.m. and last one departs at 3:30 p.m. with extended hours during peak seasons.
 Ferry tickets required for all passengers.
 All passengers will go through an airport-style security screening.

-As a symbol of freedom and liberty known world-wide, the Statue of Liberty sits on a 12-acre island in the middle of the New York Harbor.
-As the museum walks visitors through the process, learn how the French and the Americans worked together to build the statue.
+As a symbol of freedom and liberty known world-wide, the Statue of Liberty sits on a 12-acre island in the middle of New York Harbor.
+Walk through the museum to learn how the French and the Americans worked together to build the statue.
 Then climb over 200 stairs to the pedestal for one of the best views of lower Manhattan (Pedestal Access).
 Or continue climbing to the crown (Crown Access).

 After exploring the Statue of Liberty board a Manhattan-bound Statue Cruises for Ellis Island.
 From 1892 until 1954, Ellis Island welcomed 12 million immigrants to the United States.
 The Ellis Island Immigration Museum walks visitors through the facility that processed close to 5,000 people a day.